kaivumetacrew/Readme/nsdkaos/README.md

 ```

 Please replace `YOUR_CLIENT_ID` by your id which provided by MC developer
-or using client id "com.sample.app" for development and testing
+or using client id "IANCT-TEST" for development and testing
 Should be put in your `Application.onCreate`
 ```kotlin
 TdiNews.Builder(this)